Nareeek/LOV2/README.md

 LOV2 is a Russian-first, browser-based fantasy social RPG inspired by classic 2D social RPGs.
 It is not a clone and does not ship copyrighted source art, names, writing, or content from the reference game.

+## Status

+This project is an educational/portfolio browser RPG prototype.
+It is under active development and not production-ready.

+## Security

+The checked-in configuration is development-only.
+Do not use the sample secrets or local Docker credentials in production.

 ## Stack

 - `apps/web`: React, Vite, TypeScript, PixiJS.